michaelliqx/601Airbus_Ship_Detection/README.md

 ### This is the project of ECE EC601,2018 FALL
 #### Group member: Qingxing Li  Yuhang Miao  Sichun Hao
 ### trello link:https://trello.com/b/V1oiuFlo/sprint1
+# Notice: all the work of this project are in :https://github.com/Junoth/AirbusShipDetection

 ## Our Target:
 ### 1.to build a module that could detect the ship in a picture with high speed and precision, even to enumerate the number and to predict the route of the ship.